SleepLM: Natural-Language Intelligence for Human Sleep: Additional Results

 \subsection{Statistical Results for Full Night Metrics}

-In this section, we present the quantitative evaluation of full-night clinical variable estimation.
+Arousal Index (all), Arousal Index (NREM), Central Apnea Index, CAI (4\% desat), CAI (4\% desat + arousal), AHI (3\% desat), AHI (3\% desat + arousal), AHI (4\% desat).
+AHI (4\% desat + arousal), RDI (no desat), RDI (arousal only) In this section, we present the quantitative evaluation of full-night clinical variable estimation.
 To assess real-world utility, we randomly sample 5 full-night recordings from the SHHS dataset.
 We process each recording using a sliding window approach to generate fine-grained, epoch-level predictions for sleep stages, event locations, and vital signal statistics.
 These temporal outputs are then aggregated to compute a comprehensive suite of clinically relevant indices.

 Table \ref{tab:appendix:fullnight} provides the complete comparison between \recoca and the fine-tuned Qwen3-VL-8B-Instruct.
 We observe the following key trends: \begin{itemize} \item \textbf{Sleep Architecture:} \recoca dominates on macro-structural metrics, including Sleep Efficiency (\texttt{slpeffp}), Sleep Latency (\texttt{slplatp}), and Wake After Sleep Onset (\texttt{waso}). \item \textbf{Respiratory Indices:} \recoca achieves significantly lower error rates on Apnea-Hypopnea Index (AHI) metrics (e.g., \texttt{ahi\_a0h3}, \texttt{ahi\_a0h4}) and their arousal-linked variants.
 Notably, it achieves nearly perfect performance on the Respiratory Disturbance Index (\texttt{RDI0P}), showing a delta of +0.56 compared to Qwen3's deviation of -8.75. \item \textbf{Arousal Metrics:} Qwen3 demonstrates marginally better performance on the aggregate Arousal Index (\texttt{ai\_all}) and specific Central Apnea Index (CAI) sub-metrics, though it fails to maintain consistency across the broader respiratory reporting. \end{itemize}